Vietnam.vn - Nền tảng quảng bá Việt Nam

 At first, the harvest was about 7 million VND/cong/household, but now people's lives are difficult.

-"The price of cajuput trees has dropped, so people have switched to growing bananas or trading to earn more income.
+"The price of Melaleuca trees has dropped, so people have switched to growing bananas or trading to earn more income.
 Many households here have also left for other places or gone to work in other provinces.

-Mr. Tran Hong Dao, residing in Can Gao hamlet, Dong Hung B commune, An Minh district, said that in a 10-year cycle of planting cajuput trees, farmers can harvest about 30 million VND/ha, compared to the income from planting hybrid acacia Over 200 million VND/ha in 4 years is too low.
+Mr. Tran Hong Dao, residing in Can Gao hamlet, Dong Hung B commune, An Minh district, said that in a 10-year cycle of planting cajuput trees, farmers can harvest about 30 million VND/ha, compared to the income from planting hybrid acacia over 200 million VND/ha in 4 years is too low.

 "Now people in the area also plant hybrid acacia trees on the embankment, some people have already sold 2-3 batches.
 Because people's requests to plant hybrid acacia trees were not approved, many people spontaneously plant them.